What is a SEP-IRA?

 - This amount is the total contribution allowed by the IRS that employees can make to all their IRAs (SEP, traditional, or Roth) each year.

 A one-person SEP-IRA.
-More than 100 Vanguard mutual funds and ETFs (exchange-traded funds), plus mutual funds and ETFs from other companies, individual stocks, CDs (certificates of deposit), and bonds.
-There's no minimum initial investment.
+More than 100 Vanguard mutual funds, including many of our index funds with Admiral™ Shares.
+Also Vanguard ETFs (exchange-traded funds), plus mutual funds and ETFs from other companies, individual stocks, CDs (certificates of deposit), and bonds.

-Generally, employees must be allowed to participate if they're 21 or older, earn at least $600 in 2018, and have worked for you in at least 3 of the past 5 years.
+Generally, employees must be allowed to participate if they're 21 or older, earn at least $600 in the tax year, and have worked for you in at least 3 of the past 5 years.
 Employers may set less restrictive eligibility rules.

 Vanguard plan features